yukaizou2015/StatisticalInference_Project/ProjectReport_ToothGrowth.md

 According to the statistical test, the confidence interval did not exclude zero, and the p-value is not less than 0.05.

-Therefore, the null hypothesis is not rejected.
+**Conclusion**: The null hypothesis is not rejected.
 There is no difference between tooth growth by VC and tooth growth by OJ.

 # Comparisons of Tooth Growth by Dose
 ## Dose 0.5 v.s.
 Dose 1.0

 Assuming that the data of tooth growth by dose 0.5 and dose 1.0 are normally distributed, and the population variances are equal.

-H0: there is no difference between tooth growth by dose 0.5 and tooth growth by dose 1.0 (dose 0.5 = dose 1.0).
+**H0**: there is no difference between tooth growth by dose 0.5 and tooth growth by dose 1.0 (dose 0.5 = dose 1.0).

-Ha: the tooth growth by dose 0.5 is smaller than the tooth growth by dose 1.0 (dose 0.5 < dose 1.0).
+**Ha**: the tooth growth by dose 0.5 is smaller than the tooth growth by dose 1.0 (dose 0.5 < dose 1.0).

+**Hypothesis testing**:

 ```
 ##